OpenCyphal/libcanard/README.md

 ## Features

 - Full test coverage and static analysis.
-- Partial compliance with automatically enforceable MISRA C rules (compliance report not available).
+- Partial compliance with automatically enforceable MISRA C rules (reach out to <https://forum.uavcan.org> for details).
 - Detailed time complexity and memory requirement models for the benefit of real-time high-integrity applications.
 - Purely reactive API without the need for background servicing.
 - Support for the Classic CAN and CAN FD.
 - Support for redundant transports.
 - Compatibility with 8/16/32/64-bit platforms.
 - Compatibility with extremely resource-constrained baremetal environments starting from ca. 32K ROM, 4..8K RAM.
-- Implemented in less than 1500 logical lines of code.
+- Implemented in less than 1500 lines of code.

 ## Platforms